Tiki culture: 21st-century cultural events

 The rise in popularity for traditional tiki drinks also took hold in the craft cocktail movement, as well as within certain "retro culture" circles that were associated with it such as with Hipsters.
 Switching tiki drinks back to their original fresh juice origins, which had turned towards more artificial syrups during tiki's decline, helped to give the drinks a new reputation.
 The craft cocktail movement also saw drink experimentation that moved beyond rum and gin, highlighting tiki cocktails that were made with American whiskey and other different base liquor ingredients.

 Duke Carter's catalogue of historical tiki mugs, Tiki Quest, was published in 2003.
 Goodwill stores and thrift shops saw dusty tiki mugs suddenly whisked off their shelves, becoming stock for new home tiki bars and period-authentic sets for Blast from the Past and Mad Men.
 These bars range from the simple to full-builds which rival their commercial forebears.
-Modern tiki mug manufacturing in the 21st century also became common and they are frequently purchased on the internet from companies such as Tiki Farm and Muntiki, among others.
+Modern tiki mug manufacturing in the 21st century also became common and they are frequently purchased on the internet from companies such as Tiki Farm and Munktiki, among others.

 The pioneering video podcast Tiki Bar TV started in 2005, highlighting drink recipes such as the Suffering Bastard and the Boomerang while filling tongue in cheek "prescriptions" for modern day maladies with tiki cocktails.
 It garnered attention from the Apple Corporation.

 Tiki Magazine was launched, and large tiki-themed conventions began being held.
 Annual events include Tiki Oasis in San Diego started in 2001 by Otto and Baby Doe von Stroheim; the Hukilau occurs in Fort Lauderdale, Florida, and was started in 2002 by Tim "Swanky" Glazner and Christie White in association with the Mai-Kai restaurant.
 In 2005, Robert Drasnin was invited to perform at The Hukilau, his show consisting of selections from his 1959 album Voodoo, as well as new material that would form the basis for the release of Voodoo II almost a half century later in 2007.; Tiki-Kon started as the NW Tiki Crawl in 2003, and takes place in Portland, Oregon.
 Tiki Caliente in Palm Springs.
 The Ohana: Luau at the Lake takes place in Lake George, NY at the Tiki Resort hotel.
 It is put on in conjunction with The Fraternal Order of Moai, a tiki-themed social club formed in Ohio in 2005.
 Inhuele is hosted in Atlanta, GA every January.
 The same organizers also produce an Atlanta tiki home-bar crawl.

 A remake of Thor Heyerdahl's 1950 documentary was filmed using two languages and turned into a major motion picture in 2012 with the release of Kon-Tiki.
 The documentary Bosko and the Rebirth of Tiki was released in 2018.